 Kerry, I saw a picture of a handmade face mask you made right away.
 Click here for her tutorial.
 Man, you were on it!!
 I think I was maybe thinking about buying toilet paper and going to the grocery store to buy bleach, and bam, you had already made your first face mask and posted it on your Instagram feed.
 You have a tutorial on three different types, right?
 What is your favorite version?
 And what are the differences between them?

-A few weeks before I posted my tutorial, I was already working on the pattern for a dental student friend that was already being rationed to one mask per day.
+A few weeks before I posted my tutorial on handmade face masks, I was already working on the pattern for a dental student friend that was already being rationed to one mask per day.
 So I knew it was going to be an issue and was just a matter of time before the supply chain was strained.
 I figured a mask cover could be beneficial to make those PPE masks last longer.
 I made a few different versions because I knew not everyone would have elastic and not everyone would have a ruffler foot.
 Sometimes, options can help people remember that it’s not just one way that works best.
 My mask is based on an actual medical PPE mask.
 So I know the sizing is standard.
 But the other options allow people to make masks the easiest way for them possible.

 What type of feedback have you received on what design is preferred?

 The ties are most requested, as is a nose bridge adjustment.